malcolmlett/malcolmlett.github.io/consciousness/Consciousness-is-a-Semiotic-Meta-management-Feedback-Loop.md

 To save the impatient reader from the tedium of waiting till the end, the entire argument is first presented here in brief.
 Background explanations and some definitions are omitted for the sake of brevity.
 The rest of the treatise is devoted to detailed explanations of each of the logical steps in the argument thread here.

 Any computational system is limited in the complexity that it can handle within a single execution of its computational process.
 For embodied agents, this appears as a limit on the environmental complexity that they can sufficiently model and respond to within a single executional iteration.
 For more complex problems, multiple iterations of processing are required in order to determine the next physical action.
 Such recurrency in processing may for example entail further analysis of the environment in order to better model its state; or consideration of alternative action plans.
-In biology, this provides scope for evolutionary pressures to trade off between a more energy hungry complex brain and a simpler less energy intensive one that takes longer to make some decisions.
-Van Bergen & Kriegeskorte (2020) make the case that recurrency is indeed employed in biology for that very reason.
+In biology, this provides scope for evolutionary pressures to trade off between a more energy hungry complex brain and a simpler less energy intensive one that takes longer to make some decisions (van Bergen & Kriegeskorte, 2020; Spoerer et al, 2020).

 During the execution of a _multi-iteration_ controller within an embodied agent, its control process (CP) passes through an internal state trajectory that is only occasionally associated with interaction with the physical environment.
 That internal state trajectory can become increasingly disassociated with the physical environment the more complex the problem space and the longer the time required for deliberation.
 If the multi-iteration processor must also learn through reinforcement then it is likely to exhibit chaotic and unproductive behaviour, particularly so during the earliest stages of learning.
 Reinforcement from the environment may be too sparse for efficient learning to take place, and simple rules that penalise longer deliberation time may be insufficiently flexible to cater for the complexity of problem domains that the agent may be faced with.
 Explicit meta-management (second-order) processes are required to observe the first order control process, to model its behaviours, to track its success rate, to act upon it to prevent chaotic behaviours that could harm the agent, and to participate in providing rewards and penalties with more advanced problem-domain aware knowledge than just a simple penalty for deliberation time.